elastic/kibana/rfcs/text/0017_url_service.md

 ## Plugin contracts

-The is to provide developers the same experience on the server and browser.
+The aim is to provide developers the same experience on the server and browser.

 Below are preliminary interfaces of the new URL Service. `IUrlService` will be a shared interface defined in `/common` folder shared across server and browser.